betoule/cosmologix/doc/paper.md

 nearby events discovered by ZTF [@rigault:2025] to higher redshift events from the SNLS [@astier:2006] and HSC [@yasuda:2019].
 The LEMAITRE collaboration is therefore releasing its internal code for computing cosmological distances.
-While the computation follows standard methods, our JAX implementation is optimized for speed while maintaining sufficient accuracy.
-This paper documents the implementation.
-Readers unfamiliar with cosmological computations may find helpful guidance in standard cosmology resources, such as Baumann's course [@baumann].
+The computation follows standard methods, but our JAX implementation is optimized for speed while maintaining sufficient accuracy.

 # Computations of the homogeneous background evolution